 Located just below the village at the bottom of the valley, marvel at the dazzling seas and lush surrounding landscapes of Combe Martin Beach.
 Sheltered from strong currents and winds, the water here is often calm and inviting, perfect for little ones and relaxing dips in the ocean.
 The conditions are perfect for kayaking and stand-up paddle boarding, hire equipment or book a guided tour at Surfside Kayak Hire or OSKC Watersports, where friendly staff will guide you through safety instructions and different spots to explore.
 Combe Martins calm clear water often attracts seals and dolphins so keep your eyes peeled on still days for you may not be the only ones enjoying the water!

-The beach is a stone’s throw away from the main village car parks, so you don’t need to waste any precious beach time hunting out a space.
+The beach is a stone’s throw away from many of the holiday cottages in Combe Martin & the main village car parks, so you don’t need to waste any precious beach time hunting out a space.

 Four-legged friends are welcome from 1st October and 30th April.
 However, they are not allowed on the beach in summer months when it gets busy with holidaymakers.